-As you study Greek mythology, you may learn about Hypnos, who was the god of sleep.
+As one studies Greek mythology, they may learn about Hypnos, who was the god of sleep.
 Hypnos is generally considered to be a benevolent god who helped mortals sleep.
-Of course, tucked into bed on your comfortable mattress with fluffy pillows and soft blankets, sleep likely comes pretty easily.
-But if you need help easing into slumber, a few stories from Greek mythology might be just the thing to bring sweet dreams.
+Of course, tucked into bed on a comfortable mattress, with soft blankets and fluffy pillows, sleep likely comes pretty easily.
+But if someone needs help easing into slumber, a few stories from Greek mythology might be just the thing to bring sweet dreams.

 Who Was Hypnos?